How to resign from a job remotely

 That doesn’t mean you shouldn’t prepare.
 Here’s how.

-Yeah, Imma make you wait.
+Yeah, Imma ask you to wait.
 Why?
 “Due diligence” is just part of life.
 Anything that carries risk requires thoughtful deliberation.

 “This isn’t sustainable”